 - Participants are strongly encouraged to apply the acquired expertise in the implementation of their future projects.

-- July 20 to August 4: Professional Exchange; United States (6 hours per week)
+- 12 to Nov.
+19: In-Person Professional Exchange; United States

 Application Information & Eligibility